eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 through a textbook and think: why?
 Why am I learning geology?
 Why _this_ topic, and not another?
 There is never an _a priori_ reason.
 I take notes, but why tweak the LaTeX if no-one, probably not even future me, will read them?
+If I stop reading this book, what changes?
+And doing things in public makes them both more real and (potentially) useful.

 And Goodreads, for all its annoyances, is a uniquely tender social network.
 Finishing a book, and then seeing a friend mark it as "want